Roger-505/doom_nexys/README.md

 6. Start a Docker shell.
 Issue the following command:
     ```bash
     sudo make docker-shell
-    ```
-7. Change to the currently working branch.
-There's a problem with Boot that does not allow the main branch changes to Boot the game.
-   From the recently opened Docker shell session, issue the following command:
-    ```bash
-    git checkout working-doom
-    ```

-8. From the recently opened Docker shell, run the build script for the Doom Nexys-A7 variant.
+7. From the recently opened Docker shell, run the build script for the Doom Nexys-A7 variant.
 Take in mind the following considerations:
-    - This has to be ran as `sudo`, as the board will be flashed and loaded with the bitstream at this moment.
     - This will take some time, as the QSPI flash erasing and writing process is lengthy.
     - After the board is flashed, it will boot using the bitstream loaded by JTAG.
-It will take some time to load the U-Boot image from flash.
+It will take some time to load the U-Boot image
+    from flash.